kiei924-winter19/hw2/README.md

 Complete the homework per the instructions in the `hw2.rb` file.

 Right-click on the `hw2` folder in the sidebar in Cloud9.
-Select "Download", which will create a file named `hw2.tar.gz`.
+Select "Download", which will create a zip file named `hw2.zip` or `hw2.tar.gz`.
 Upload this file into Canvas as your submission.